mbitsnbites/bs/README.md

 # BS

 Stay tuned...
-This may become something awsome, time permitting.
+This may become something awesome, time permitting.